Palpung Sherabling Monastery: Where Stillness Finds You

 Spiritual Life & Monastic Community

-Sherabling is not just a monastery — it’s a living, breathing universe of spiritual study.
+Sherabling is not just a monastery — it’s a center of spiritual study that is as modern as it is rooted in centuries old traditions.

 Within the complex, you’ll find: